mabolhasani/CafeBaazar/README.md

-# Cafebazaar Rest Api Documentation
+# Cafebazaar Rest API Documentation
-This is a simple C# implantation of Cafebazaar rest api for more information you can go to cafebazaar documentation [page](https://developers.cafebazaar.ir/en/docs/developer-api-v2-introduction/developer-api-v2-getting-started/)
+This is a simple C# implantation of Cafebazaar Rest API, for more information you can go to cafebazaar documentation [page](https://developers.cafebazaar.ir/en/docs/developer-api-v2-introduction/developer-api-v2-getting-started/)

 # Installation